 Gooseberries and currants, now placed in their own family (the Grossulariaceae), used to be considered part of the saxifrage family (Saxifragaceae).
 But botanists using molecular (DNA) evidence have determined that the woody plants that used to be in the saxifrage family deserve to be split away into other families.

-Many species of gooseberries and currants have been the subject of an aggressive eradication campaign in parts of the country where white pine grows and is harvested for lumber.
+Many species of gooseberries and currants (genus Ribes) have been the subject of an aggressive eradication campaign in parts of the country where white pine grows and is harvested for lumber.
 The shrubs are an alternate host of the white pine blister rust, which was unintentionally brought in from Europe around 1900.
 This fungus attacks and kills white pine, which is an important timber tree in eastern North America.
 Like many other rusts, it needs two hosts to complete its life cycle; its alternate host is various species of Ribes.
 Since Missouri is not in the range of white pine, other than as ornamental plantings, the blister rust has not been considered a threat here.
 Elsewhere, however, state laws may forbid the cultivation of gooseberries and currants.